-Column 1 Column 2 2 account data, in relation to a Column 2 - (C) the person's ACN (within the meaning of the Corporations Act 2001); - (D) the type of business; - (E) the date the business was established; - (F) the registration date; - (G) the organisation type; - (H) the country of registration; - (I) whether the business is a charitable or not for profit organisation; and (c) if the person is an individual-does not include the person's date of birth. (a) means information that identifies or is about the operation of the account; and particular account (b) includes: (i) the account number, other than to the extent that an account number is masked (whether as required by law or in accordance with any applicable standard or industry practice); and (ii) the account name; and (iii) account balances; and (iv) any authorisations on the account, including: (A) direct debit deductions, including, to the extent available: (I) identifying information for the merchant or party that has debited the account; and (II) the amount the merchant or party has debited on the last occasion; and (III) the date the merchant or party has debited the account; and (III) the date the merchant or party has debited the account; and (III) the date the merchant or party has debited the account; and (III) the date the merchant or party has debited the account; and (C) details of payees stored with the account, such as those entered by the customer in a payee address book.
-3 transaction data, in relation to a particular transaction (a) means information that identifies or describes the characteristics of the transaction; and (b) includes: (i) the date on which the transaction occurred; and (ii) any identifier for the counter party to the transaction; and (iii) if the counter party is a merchant-any information that was provided by the merchant in relation to the transaction; and (iv) the amount debited or credited pursuant to the transaction; and (v) any description of the transaction; and
+- (i) the account number, other than to the extent that an account number is masked (whether as required by law or in accordance with any applicable standard or industry practice); and - (ii) the account name; and - (iii) account balances; and - (iv) any authorisations on the account, including: - (A) direct debit deductions, including, to the extent available: - (I) identifying information for the merchant or party that has debited the account; and - (II) the amount the merchant or party has debited on the last occasion; and - (III) the date the merchant or party has debited the account; and - (B) scheduled payments (for example, regular payments, payments to billers and international payments); and - (C) details of payees stored with the account, such as those entered by the customer in a payee address book.

+3 transaction data, in relation to a particular transaction

+- (a) means information that identifies or describes the characteristics of the transaction; and - (b) includes: - (i) the date on which the transaction occurred; and - (ii) any identifier for the counter-party to the transaction; and - (iii) if the counter-party is a merchant-any information that was provided by the merchant in relation to the transaction; and - (iv) the amount debited or credited pursuant to the transaction; and - (v) any description of the transaction; and - (vi) the "simple categorisation" of the transaction (for example, whether the transaction is a debit, a credit, a fee or interest).

-Column 1 Column 2 - (vi) the "simple categorisation" of the transaction (for example, whether the transaction is a debit, a credit, a fee or interest).
-4 product specific data, in relation to a particular product (a) means information that identifies or describes the characteristics of the product; and (b) includes the following data about the product: - (i) - its type; - (ii) - its name; - (iii) - its price, including fees, charges and interest rates (however described); - (iv) - associated features and benefits, including discounts and bundles; - (v) - associated terms and conditions;
+4 product specific data, in relation to a particular product

+- (a) means information that identifies or describes the characteristics of the product; and - (b) includes the following data about the product: - (i) its type; - (ii) its name; - (iii) its price, including fees, charges and interest rates (however described); - (iv) associated features and benefits, including discounts and bundles; - (v) associated terms and conditions; - (vi) customer eligibility requirements.